Rollin Motors: History

 The car was planned as an economical automobile to capture a share of the lower price market.
 Its engine was similar to that of the Cletrac tractor, a White subsidiary.
+The engine displacement was 2447 cc with a bore of 82.55 mm and a stroke of 114.3 mm.
+The wheelbase was 2845 mm.
+The tire size was 31 x 5.25.
 The chairman was Rollin Henry White.
-His father, Thomas White, was chairman of The White Sewing Machine Company, and the White Motor Company.
+His father, Thomas White, was chairman of the White Sewing Machine Company, and the White Motor Company.
 The Rollin was too high-priced for the market for which it had been intended.
 In its most successful year, 1924, approximately 3,622 units were produced.
 By the end of 1925 the factory was closed due to bankruptcy.

 In December 1924 the car carrier SS Lakeland transported on Lake Michigan several new automobiles.
 The Lakeland sank with at least twenty-two model-year vehicles aboard from Nash Motors, Kissel Motor Car Company, and a Rollin.
 Recreational divers recovered the Rollin automobile in 1979 but it was too damaged to save.

-As of 2018, there are several Rollin automobiles in the USA and in Australia, as well as a few in Europe, at least one in the Netherlands and two in Sweden.
+As of 2018, there are several Rollin automobiles in the US and in Australia, as well as a few in Europe, at least one in the Netherlands and two in Sweden.